denvillariza/EE160_Counter/README.md

 PIC18F4550 was used

+Coded using MPLAB

+Uploaded the Code to microcontroller using Pickit 3 Programmer // Very recommended if you are using PICKit 3 Clones

 Function of Code:
   - The number for the minute digit is incremented for every 'ADD'(HIGH) button is pressed.
 Pull-down resistor was used in the fabrication of the system